François Brigneau: Front National

 During the 1960s he wrote strongly in support of Jean-Louis Tixier-Vignancour, playing a leading role in promoting his campaign for the Presidency in 1965.
 He subsequently became a founder member of Ordre Nouveau (ON), assuming a leading role within the group.
 He belonged to the more moderate tendency within the ON which sought to distance far right nationalism from the earlier strains of fascism, in contrast to the likes of François Duprat who sought to emphasise fascist continuity.
 Within the ON Brigneau advocated a united front between different strands of the French far right.
 To this end he became a founder member of the Front National (FN) in 1972 and was an unsuccessful candidate for the party in the 1973 legislative election in Hauts-de-Seine.
 He was the first secretary-general of the movement and also served as vice-president.

 Brigneau however soon clashed with Jean-Marie Le Pen, who he felt was too personally ambitious, and in June 1973 he split from the FN to become part of the dissident Faire Front group.
 In November 1974 this group, which had not been formalised but rather was a loose collection of leading ex-FN dissidents, was reconstituted as a political under the name Parti des forces nouvelles (PFN), with Brigneau taking a leading role in this group.
 He spent several years within the PFN as a member of its political bureau before resigning in 1981 after reassessing his position on Le Pen, whom he came to view as a "Breton genius" and an "inspired prophet".
-Around this time he also broke off his association with Minute, moving to Le Présent, a Catholic integrist journal to which he contributed anti-Semitic articles under the pseudonym Mathilde Cruz.
+Around this time he also broke off his association with Minute, moving to Le Présent, a Catholic integrist journal to which he contributed antisemitic articles under the pseudonym Mathilde Cruz.
 He was removed from this position in late 1986 after the journal moderated its approach by de-emphasising attacks on the Jews.

 Later activity

-Brigneau would subsequently write for National-Hebdo, his regular column "Le Journal d'un Homme Libre" largely focusing on the same anti-Semitic themes that had dominated his work for Le Présent, with a particular focus on conspiracy theories and the activities of B'nai B'rith.
+Brigneau would subsequently write for National-Hebdo, his regular column "Le Journal d'un Homme Libre" largely focusing on the same antisemitic themes that had dominated his work for Le Présent, with a particular focus on conspiracy theories and the activities of B'nai B'rith.
 Although no longer a member of the FN his column also offered the party unwavering support.
 He would later become associated with Bruno Mégret and in 1998 lent his support to the National Republican Movement, a splinter group of the FN that Mégret established following a bitter split from Le Pen.

 Brigneau died in 2012 aged 92.
 He was buried in Saint-Cloud with no representative of the FN in attendance at his funeral.